-K.2.h.9 Leachate Controls
+K.2.H.9 Leachate Controls

-For Phases 1/1A, 2, and 3, the leachate management system design includes a system of collection pipes that lead to a sideslope sump.
-The sideslope sump is at the low-point at the west end of each cell.
+For Phases 1/1A, 2, 3, and 4, the leachate management system design includes a system of collection pipes that lead to a sideslope sump.
+The sideslope sump is at the low-point at the west end of each cell, except for Phase 4, which has sideslope sumps at the north end of each subcell (4A and 4B).
 The low-point acts as the sump for the collection and detection systems.
 For leachate removal, the collection riser and the leak-detection riser include submersible pumps.
 Leachate from Phase 1/1A will be first pumped to the Master Pump Station (MPS) and then pumped to the leachate storage tank along with the leachate currently being collected from the 7-acre closed area.
-Leachate from Phases 2 and 3 will be pumped to the leachate storage tank.
+Leachate from Phases 2, 3, and 4 will be pumped to the leachate storage tank.

-The main components of the Phases 1/1A, 2, and 3 leachate management system include the following:
+The main components of the Phases 1/1A, 2, 3, and 4 leachate management system include the following:

-- Geocomposite drainage layer with rock-filled leachate collection trenches and perforated pipes leading to a main header pipe. - Collection sump system including collection riser, leak-detection riser, and submersible pumps for leachate removal.

-- Control panel including pump controls and remote flow-meter head, including telemetry relay to the computer monitoring system at the office. - Connection to influent line to the MPS and underground high-density polyethylene (HDPE) piping force main.
+- Geocomposite drainage layer with rock-filled leachate collection trenches and perforated pipes leading to a main header pipe. - Collection sump system including collection riser, leak-detection riser, and submersible pumps for leachate removal. - Control panel including pump controls and remote flow-meter head, including telemetry relay to the computer monitoring system at the office. - Connection to influent line to the MPS and underground high-density polyethylene (HDPE) piping force main.

 Leachate is stored in the leachate storage tanks on the south side of the site; leachate is then transported via a force main to the Meadowcrest WWTP.
-Appendix D of this Operation Plan provides a copy of the leachate treatment agreement.
+Appendix C of this Operation Plan provides a copy of the Leachate Treatment Agreement.

 Leachate evaporation will be employed as a supplemental method to dispose of leachate.
-The supplemental evaporation of leachate involves spraying small quantities of leachate from a spray bar mounted on the rear of a tank truck onto Phase 2 and 3 areas of the CCCL.
+The supplemental evaporation of leachate involves spraying small quantities of leachate from a spray bar mounted on the rear of a tank truck onto Phases 2, 3, and 4 areas of the CCCL.
 Leachate spray evaporation may be applied under the following conditions:

-• Leachate may only be applied on Phases 2 and 3 within the bermed working face area.
+Leachate may only be applied on Phases 2, 3, and 4 within the bermed working face area.